-Poole’s research interests include digital curation, digital humanities, archives and records management, and diversity and inclusivity.
-He recently received the Dr. Bob Williams History Fund Best Research Paper Award from the Association for Information Science and Technology for “’Could my dark hands break through the dark shadow?’”
-Gender, Jim Crow, and Librarianship during the Long Freedom Struggle, 1935-1955.”
-His recent articles include “’Natural Allies’: Librarians, Archivists, and Big Data in International Digital Humanities Project Work” (Journal of Documentation, forthcoming), “Project Management as Information Management in Interdisciplinary Research: ‘Lots of different pieces working together‘” (International Journal of Information Management 41 (2018): 14-22) (both with Deborah A. Garwood), “Harold T. Pinkett and the Lonely Crusade of African American Archivists in the Twentieth Century” (American Archivist 80, no. 2 (2017): 296-335), “‘As Popular as Pin-Up Girls: The Armed Services Editions, Masculinity, and Middlebrow Print Culture in the Mid-Twentieth-Century United States,” Information and Culture 54, no. 2 (2017): 462-486), “Pinkett’s Charges: Recruiting, Retaining, and Mentoring Archivists of Color” (American Archivist, 80, no. 1 (2017): 103-134), “The Conceptual Ecology of Digital Humanities,” (Journal of Documentation 73, no. 1 (2017): 91-122), “‘A Greatly Unexplored Area’: Digital Curation and Innovation in the Digital Humanities” (Journal of the Association for Information Science and Technology 68, no. 7 (2017): 1772-1781), and “The Conceptual Landscape of Digital Curation” (Journal of Documentation 72, no. 5 (2016): 961-986).
+Poole’s recent articles include “’Be Damned Pushy at Times’: The Committee on the Status for Women and Feminism in the Archival Profession, 1972-1998,” (American Archivist, forthcoming), “’Natural Allies’: Librarians, Archivists, and Big Data in International Digital Humanities Project Work” (with Deborah A. Garwood) (Journal of Documentation 74, no. 4 (2018): 804-826), “Project Management as Information Management in Interdisciplinary Research: ‘Lots of different pieces working together‘” (Deborah A. Garwood, first author) (International Journal of Information Management 41 (2018): 14-22), “‘As Popular as Pin-Up Girls: The Armed Services Editions, Masculinity, and Middlebrow Print Culture in the Mid-Twentieth-Century United States,” Information and Culture 54, no. 2 (2017): 462-486), “Pinkett’s Charges: Recruiting, Retaining, and Mentoring Archivists of Color” (American Archivist, 80, no. 1 (2017): 103-134), “The Conceptual Ecology of Digital Humanities,” (Journal of Documentation 73, no. 1 (2017): 91-122), “‘A Greatly Unexplored Area’: Digital Curation and Innovation in the Digital Humanities” (Journal of the Association for Information Science and Technology 68, no. 7 (2017): 1772-1781), and “The Conceptual Landscape of Digital Curation” (Journal of Documentation 72, no. 5 (2016): 961-986).
 He received the Theodore Calvin Pease Award from the Society of American Archivists for “The Strange Career of Jim Crow Archives: Race, Space, and History in the Mid-Twentieth-Century South” (American Archivist 77, no. 1 (2014): 23-63).